 In ’57 – when the Fiat 500 was released – motorcycles ruled Italian roads.
 Whether solo – or attached to a side-car – they were the way most people got from A to B. The Fiat 500 was set to change that.
 It was convenient and economical.
 Okay, so were motorbikes.
 But, the ‘500’ cameContinue reading “Fiat 500”

 When it came to his best-known brand of motorcycle, George Brough did not beat about the bush.
-‘Superior’ said it all – very succinctly.
-And, to be fair, it was – as compared with many of its two-wheeled rivals.
-Saying that, Brough – and his small team of Nottingham-based engineers – were responsible only forContinue reading “Brough Superior SS100”
+‘Superior’ pretty much said it all!
+And, to be fair to him, it was – as compared with most of its two-wheeled rivals, at any rate.
+Saying that, Brough – and his small team of Nottingham-based engineers –Continue reading “Brough Superior SS100”

 The Lotus 25 was all about innovation.
 It was designed by Colin Chapman – charismatic top man at Lotus.
 In a quest to lower the nose of the car – in the interests of aerodynamics – Chapman envisioned a one-piece chassis.
 The previous car – the Lotus 24 – had been built around space-frame steelContinue reading “Lotus 25”

 The Matchless G50 had a lot to live up to.
 To name your new company ‘Matchless’ means confidence in its products – to put it mildly!
 That was something Charlie and Harry Collier clearly had, when they opened for business in 1899.
 They were located in Plumstead, south-east London.
 Both brothers were racers – ofContinue reading “Matchless G50”

 In a way, the Ariel Atom was as close as a roadster gets to an F1 car.
 The lack of headlamps was a dead giveaway!
 There was not enough frontal area for such fripperies.
 Anyway, the Atom would be wasted at night.
 Far better to spend the running costs blitzing daylit open roads.
 Not thatContinue reading “Ariel Atom”